THE BIDDERS’ BOX

 Everything That Matters (ETM) Bidding Systems and Conventions

 ToyBridge blog It covers my play experiences with some side tracking into system design and evaluation.
 I have been updating it roughly every 3 days for about 6 months now and would very much like to be included on your link site.
 Daniel Skipper

 Hondobridge Howard Schutzman’s site contains free lesson material to download and most lessons are presented as excellent bridge movies, compliments of Kia Azziz,

-Great Modern Conventions.
+Great Modern Conventions (not currently available).
 Will you add a link to my new site describing some conventions I have written?
 I hope you enjoy, Mo Clark

-Book: 1/1 Game Force, Henryk Mach.
+Book: 1/1 Game Force (not currently available), Henryk Mach.
 It provides information in the following categories: bidding systems, conventions, bidding theory, and humor.

 The Composite Club – new link. book by Bill Hodgkiss on a strong club bidding system.
 Apart from the 1C opener, the system is largely based on natrual bidding.
 It is descibed in two forms: BASIC for easier assimilation and ADVANCED for more interested readers.
 Books.

 BridgeHands Bridge Encyclopedia – new bridge instruction website.
 BridgeHands offers a well-indexed complete Bridge Encyclopedia with conventions and play narratives, comprehensive Laws reference for players/Directors, Tourney bulletins, free monthly eMagazine Newsletter, webhosting, reviews for cruise and books (including ordering).
 Owner : Michael Nistler